 eHealth Platform Federal infsec Profiles

-1.1.0 - STU1 Belgium flag
+1.2.0 - STU1 Belgium flag

-This page is part of the eHealth FHIR Infrastructure and Security Profiles for Belgium (v1.1.0: Release) based on FHIR (HL7® FHIR® Standard) R4.
+This page is part of the eHealth FHIR Infrastructure and Security Profiles for Belgium (v1.2.0: Release) based on FHIR (HL7® FHIR® Standard) R4.
 This is the current published version.
 For a full list of available versions, see the Directory of published versions

 Guidance

-The use of pseudonymisation in FHIR for short texts
+The use of pseudonymisation in FHIR

 Pseudonymisation is the activity of replacing meaningful data with a synonym that hides the original data, but when needed this synonym can be replaced by the original data.
 The aim is to hide data from readers that do not need it, due to legal (GDPR) or other reasons, but still allow the links between different data elements for those who need it.
 Additional encryption techniques may be used to restrict the access to the information to those who need it.